 I started last summer in the co-op program and began working in the tool room.
 The tool room was a great place to get exposure to many different areas of business.
 This exposure was exactly what I needed to help me identify the path I wanted to take in my career.

-I have now completed school, and am excited to say that I was recently hired as an HVAC Service Technician with Bassett Mechanical.
-My co-op experience was an opportunity to get exposure to a big contractor and a company with a great reputation in the community.
-I am able to learn, do something that I love, and make a great living at the same time!
-It’s fun telling people about my future plans and hearing them say “wow you know what you want to do at such a young age!”
-Learning #3: Do what you love.
 I feel that Bassett has given me a great opportunity with this co-op and a huge head-start into a promising career that I am passionate about.
-They have invested in me, worked with me as I went through school, and continue to work with me as I further my education in HVAC.
+They have invested in me, worked with me as I went through the co-op program, and continue to work with me as I further my education in HVAC.
 I am grateful for the chance to get to know many people at this company who supported my decision to move into HVAC.
 They have encouraged me to grow and advance and I am very excited to launch into my new career!